Moving Panoramas

-Over the course of 2018 the band recorded a second album with an expanded lineup and with Skloss replaced on drums by Jody Suarez and Jordan Rivell taking over as bassist.
-This album, In Two, was released on February 22, 2019.
-The same year, Moving Panoramas performed at South by Southwest.
+Over the course of 2018, the band recorded a second album with an expanded lineup and sound.
+Skloss was replaced on drums by Jody Suarez and Jordan Rivell took over on bass.
+Castoe would come and go on second guitar and bass, and the addition of Phil McJunkins on pedal steel led to a more boot gaze sound.
+The album, In Two, was released on February 22, 2019.
+That same year, Moving Panoramas performed at South by Southwest.
+Days before SXSW, Sisson got a call from the prosecuter learning that her captor eventually pled guilty to avoid capital punishment and was sentenced to double life without parole or appeal, which was days before Sisson was set to testify.